haidargit/Java_SortingNames/README.md

 - [Usage Example / Running the App](#usage-example--running-the-app)

 ## About
-This app is made to sort List of names from desired file which already available and located inside this project ("unsorted-names-list.txt") then we save them into another file ("sorted-names-list.txt").
+This Lightweight app is made to sort List of names from desired file which already available and located inside this project ("unsorted-names-list.txt") then we save them into another file ("sorted-names-list.txt").

 ## Environment, Tools, and Unit Testing